How To Get To Cuba As An American Citizen

 Where To Eat In Havana

 You can troll your tourist guide books for fancy places to eat in Havana.
 I’m not here for that.
 I’d rather spend my money on experiences, not food.
-Its simply sustenance for me.
-HOWEVER, if you want to eat the best tasting food in Havana, go to El Burrito.
+HOWEVER, El Burrito is inexpensive and has huge portions.
 Skip over all the Mexican stuff and head to the Cuban menu.
-The proportions are ridiculous AND cheap af.
 For beers, meals, and desert for two, I think we paid $11 total.

 The Cuban version of Chipotle you can find near the Plaza de Armas called El Canchullero.
 Everything is served as basically a Chipotle burrito bowl and everything on the menu is delicious.